netgroup-polito/verefoo/README.md

 e.g.
 `export JDK_HOME=/home/mininet/jdk1.8.0_92`
 - `exec bash`
-- edit the "to_be_defined" fields in tomcat-build.xml;
+- edit the "to_be_defined" fields in tomcat-build.xml (e.g. name="tomcatUsername" value="tomcat" and name="tomcatPassword" value="tomcat" the values set in 'tomcat-users').
+Set server.location property to the directory where you installed Apache (e.g. C:\Program Files\Java\apache-tomcat-8.0.30)
 - execute the generate-war ant task in order to generate the .war;
-- launch Tomcat 8 with the startup script `$CATALINA_HOME/bin/startup.sh`
+- launch Tomcat 8 with the startup script `$CATALINA_HOME/bin/startup.sh` or with start-tomcat ant tast
 - open a browser and navigate to [this link](http://localhost:8080/manager) and login using `tomcat/tomcat` as username/password
 - you can deploy/undeploy/redeploy the downloaded WARs through the web interface